Thermae: Purpose

 The baths often included, aside from the three main rooms listed above, a palaestra, or outdoor gymnasium where men would engage in various ball games and exercises.
 There, among other things, weights were lifted and the discus thrown.
-Men would oil themselves (as soap was still a luxury good and thus not widely available), shower, and remove the excess with a strigil (cf. the well known Apoxyomenus of Lysippus from the Vatican Museum).
+Men would oil themselves and remove the excess with a strigil (cf. the well known Apoxyomenus of Lysippus from the Vatican Museum).
 Often wealthy bathers would bring a capsarius, a slave that carried his master's towels, oils, and strigils to the baths and then watched over them once in the baths, as thieves and pickpockets were known to frequent the baths.

 The changing room was known as the apodyterium (from Greek apodyterion from apoduein 'to take off').

 Cultural significance

 In many ways, baths were the ancient Roman equivalent of community centres.
 Because the bathing process took so long, conversation was necessary.
 Many Romans would use the baths as a place to invite their friends to dinner parties, and many politicians would go to the baths to convince fellow Romans to join their causes.
 The thermae had many attributes in addition to the baths.
 There were libraries, rooms for poetry readings, and places to buy and eat food.
 The modern equivalent would be a combination of a library, art gallery, mall, restaurant, gym, and spa.

-One important function of the baths in Roman society was their role as what we would consider a “branch library” today.
+One important function of the baths in Roman society was their role as what we would consider a "branch library" today.
 Many in the general public did not have access to the grand libraries in Rome and so as a cultural institution the baths served as an important resource where the more common citizen could enjoy the luxury of books.
 The Baths of Trajan, of Caracalla, and Diocletian all contained rooms determined to be libraries.
 They have been identified through the architecture of the baths themselves.
 The presence of niches in the walls are assumed to have been bookcases and have been shown to be sufficiently deep to have contained ancient scrolls.
 There is little documentation from the writers of the time that there did exist definitive public libraries maintained in the baths, but records have been found that indicated a slave from the imperial household was labelled vilicus thermarum bybliothecae Graecae ('maintenance man of the Greek library of the baths').
 However, this may only indicate that the same slave held two positions in succession: "maintenance man of the baths" (vilicus thermarum) and "employee in the Greek library" (a bybliothecae Graecae).
 The reason for this debate is that, although Julius Caesar and Asinius Pollio advocated for public access to books and that libraries be open to all readers, there is little evidence that public libraries existed in the modern sense as we know it.
 It is more likely that these reserves were maintained for the wealthy elite.